 And I was right, I did find them very sweet, but also very hard to stop eating once I’d started.
 CT thought that although they were sweet, they didn’t hit his palate in the way that many other sweet chocolates do.
 Each flavour is denoted by a different coloured foil wrapper in the type of autumnal colours I appreciate.
 CT and I both did our taste testing without knowing what the flavours were.

-We both really liked the presence of cocoa nibs which helped counteract the general sweetness and gave an and extended presence in the mouth.
+We both really liked the presence of cocoa nibs which helps counteract the general sweetness and gives an and extended presence in the mouth.
 I like cocoa nibs and use them regularly, but some may find the crunch of these a little too dry and bitter.

-Maroon – I found it harder to identify the flavour of this one, but it smelt more chocolatey than the orange or gold.
-It was certainly my favourite, being less sweet than the two previously mentioned, but with that “burnt” sugar flavour that I like so much.
+Wrapped in maroon foil, I found it harder to identify the flavour.
+But it smelt more chocolatey than either the orange or gold.
+It was certainly my favourite though, as it’s less sweet than the two previously mentioned.
+The clincher for me was the “burnt” sugar flavour that I like so much.

-Gold – milk chocolate containing what I thought were honeycomb pieces – turns out I was wrong again.
-This one was butterscotch, or at least that’s what it said on the label.
-Identity notwithstanding, it had a lovely crunch and flavour, although it is quite sweet.
+Wrapped in gold foil, this milk chocolate contains what I thought were honeycomb pieces.
+Turns out I was wrong again.
+This one is butterscotch, or at least that’s what it says on the label.
+Identity notwithstanding, it has a lovely crunch and flavour, although it is quite sweet.